-Erin continued training and performing in high school, while also joining the record holding Downers Grove South Speech Team.
-In her four years on the team, Erin won three individual event state championships, and was a three-time state finalist, top-thirty national competitor, and team captain.
+Hailing from Chicago’s western suburbs, Erin’s theatre training began on contemporary stages downtown and historic stages in the Chicago area — including the Rialto Square Theatre, where she performed her first full-length Shakespeare as Puck.
+Erin began formal voice training at 12 and continued training and performing into high school, while also joining the record holding Downers Grove South Speech Team.
+In her four years on the team, Erin was a three-time state champion and state finalist, top-thirty national competitor, and team captain.
 Erin cites speech and debate as a source of continued love of political analysis, writing, public speaking, and the thrill of auditioning — a love that carries into her professional life.
 She has since returned to her alma mater to direct, teach masterclasses, and serve as a coach to a new state-championship winning team.

 Outside performing, Erin maintains a diverse diet of art, music, travel, and local political engagement.
 In her free time, she enjoys reading, writing, and strumming on her little purple guitar to “dad rock”.
 She seeks to find something new every day in New York, and has found it a flourishing hobby with fascinating people-watching.